joshbegley/nyt-latest/previous.md

 `Toronto will likely be shopping in the same bullpen tier as the Dodgers for pitchers like Devin Williams, Pete Fairbanks and Phil Maton.`\
 https://nytimes.com/athletic/6802735/2025/11/12/blue-jays-relief-after-bullpen-issues/

-**Warriors adjust starting lineup after slow start to season: 'It's that we're not in sync.'**\
+**Warriors adjust starting lineup after slow start to season: 'It's that we're not in sync'**\
 `Kerr reflected on the Warriors' early-season struggles as he changed their starting lineup: "We're not in sync."`\
 https://nytimes.com/athletic/6802685/2025/11/12/draymond-green-comments-warriors-lineup-steve-kerr/